Legana: Community

 As a result, the Council provided a four-wheel drive medium tanker which again was housed at the Brigade Captain's.

-As Legana's population grew the existing members felt that the Fire Commission should provide a more suitable shed which was built in the early 80s.
+As Legana's population grew the existing members felt that the Fire Commission should provide a more suitable shed which was built in the early 1980s.

 The members went further however and after much hard work, fund-raising and lobbying they were able to ensure that a meeting room and office were incorporated into the new station that was finally opened in 1985.
 The station was located on the old Freshwater Point Road but the developments of Grindelwald, Rosevears, Danbury Park and the general expansion of Legana itself led to plans being discussed in 1996 for a larger replacement station in a more central location.

-Churches in Legana include the Legana Christian Church, in Gerrard Close, and the Free Reformed Church in Outreach Drive.
+Churches in Legana include the Legana Christian Church, in Gerrard Close, the Legana Uniting Church at 979 West Tamar Highway, and the Free Reformed Church in Outreach Drive.

-The vineyard at Velo wines on the West Tamar Highway was first planted with Cabernet Sauvignon in 1966 and through its former owner Graham Wiltshire played an important role in the development of the Tasmanian wine industry.
-The history of the industry is documented in a 2012 thesis by Anthony Walker.
+The vineyard of Velo wines at 755 West Tamar Highway was first planted with Cabernet Sauvignon in 1966 and through its former owner Graham Wiltshire played an important role in the development of the Tasmanian wine industry.
+Further information about this vineyard is available in a 2012 thesis by Anthony Walker.

-The Tasmanian Government is building a primary school at Legana, providing for 350 students and has partnered with the West Tamar Council to include a new community sports precinct around the school to enhance school and community facilities.
-The new primary school will be co-located with the new community sports precinct at 612 West Tamar Highway Legana through a joint acquisition of 7.2 hectares of land by the Department of Education and the West Tamar Council.
+In 2024, the Tasmanian Government built a primary school for 350 students at Legana, and partnered with the West Tamar Council to include a community sports precinct beside the school.
+The primary school and community sports facilities are co-located at 612 West Tamar Highway after a joint acquisition of 7.2 hectares of land by the Department of Education and the West Tamar Council.